ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 --------
 ## 1. Download and install PrusaSlicer
 ### For Windows
-- **:arrow_down: [Download PrusaSlicer 2.4.2 with ZONESTAR 3D Printer Profiles](https://github.com/ZONESTAR3D/Slicing-Guide/releases), and unzip it to your PC or laptop, and then find and run the "Prusa-slicer.exe".**
+- **:arrow_down: [Download PrusaSlicer 2.4.2 with ZONESTAR 3D Printer Profiles](https://github.com/ZONESTAR3D/Slicing-Guide/releases), and unzip it to your PC or laptop, and then find and run the "prusa-slicer.exe".**
 **--------------- Or ---------------**
 - **:arrow_down: [Download the newest version PrusaSlicer from Prusa Github Page](https://github.com/prusa3d/PrusaSlicer/releases), and then :point_right:[import ZONESTAR 3d Printer Profiles](#import-zonestar-3d-printer-profiles).**
 ### For Macos